IMS-TEAM-1/logbook/Killian Paulic/Logbook week 2.md

 - On Wednesday, I was still working on the same topic.
 I managed to implement what Filip has done with the mocked Api and convert his part with the mvvm architecture and abstraction.
 It seems to be good, I have to test it to be sure that everything work fine.
 The View and ViewModel are done, just have to connect them together and it should be over.

 *Thursday*
+- Today we had the retrospective, but unfortunatly I was not able to be there because I had a lecture on that time.
+For the mvvm structure, everything is done.
+We will need to adapt the design part to fit with the rest of the architecture.